DS-100/su25/syllabus.md

 {: .note }

-> You can switch from the graded discussion option to the non-graded discussion option after the Pre-Semester Survey (**LINK TBD**) is due (**DATE TBD**) and before **DATE TBD**, so you are able to attend one discussion to gauge your interest.
+> You can switch from the graded discussion option to the non-graded discussion option after the Pre-Semester Survey (**LINK TBD**) is due (**DATE TBD**) and before **DATE TBD**, so you are able to attend two discussion sections to gauge your interest.
 If you want to change between graded or ungraded discussion, please make a private Ed post or email [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
 You cannot switch from graded to non-graded after **DATE TBA**.
 If you are unable to submit the form on time, we will assume you have opted for the non-graded discussion option.

 Students are not permitted to switch between the two grading schemes once finalized.
 However, if you would like to attend discussion at a later point in the semester, please reach out to us privately via Ed or [data100.instructors@berkeley.edu](mailto:{{page.course.email}}), and we may be able to accommodate you.